-This list of 8 types of an egg, is brought to you by dietandfitnesstoday.com and ranges from Egg, whole, dried, stabilized, glucose reduced through to Egg, whole, cooked, scrambled where all food items are ranked by the content or amount per 100g.
-The nutritional Zinc content can be scaled by the amount in grams, oz or typical serving sizes.
-Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much Zinc is in an egg?
+This list of 8 types of an egg, is brought to you by www.dietandfitnesstoday.com and ranges from Egg, whole, dried, stabilized, glucose reduced through to Egg, whole, cooked, scrambled where all food items are ranked by the content or amount per 100g.
+The nutritional zinc content can be scaled by the amount in grams, oz or typical serving sizes.
+Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much zinc in an egg.

-Using the list below for the 8 different an egg nutrition entries in our database, the highest amount of Zinc is found in Egg, whole, dried, stabilized, glucose reduced which contains 5.71 mg of Zinc per 100g.
+Using the list below for the 8 different an egg nutrition entries in our database, the highest amount of zinc is found in Egg, whole, dried, stabilized, glucose reduced which contains 5.71 mg of zinc per 100g.
 The associated percentage of RDA is 38 %.
-For this 100g serving the amount of Calories is 615 kcal, the amount of Protein is 48.17 g, the amount of Fat is 43.95 g, the amount of Carbohydrate is 2.38 g.
+For this 100g serving the Calories content is 615 kcal, the Protein content is 48.17 g, the Fat content is 43.95 g, the Carbohydrate content is 2.38 g.

-The food with the highest Zinc content per typical serving is Egg, whole, dried, stabilized, glucose reduced which contains 4.85 mg in 1 cup, sifted (or 85 g).
+The food with the highest zinc content per typical serving is Egg, whole, dried, stabilized, glucose reduced which contains 4.85 mg in 1 cup, sifted (or 85 g).
 The precentage of the recommended daily value for this serving is 32 %.
-For this serving the amount of Calories is 615 kcal, the amount of Protein is 48.17 g, the amount of Fat is 43.95 g and the amount of Carbohydrate is 2.38 g.
+For this serving the Calories content is 522.75 kcal, the Protein content is 40.94 g, the Fat content is 37.36 g and the Carbohydrate content is 2.02 g.

-Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing Zinc which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with Zinc.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing zinc which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in zinc.